Early History and Formation of the Bay Program

 While the TMDL was challenged in 2011, a federal judge upheld the pollution limits in a 2013 ruling, an appeals court upheld the decision in a 2015 decision and the Supreme Court declined to hear the case in 2016.
 In 2014, Chesapeake Bay Program partners incorporated the TMDL into the goals of the Chesapeake Bay Watershed Agreement.

 The Chesapeake Bay Watershed Agreement

 In 2009, the Chesapeake Bay Program began drafting a new agreement that would accelerate restoration and align federal directives with state and local goals to create a healthy Bay.
 Our partners gathered input from citizens, stakeholders, academic institutions, local governments and more to draft an inclusive, goal-oriented document that would address current and emerging environmental concerns.
 On June 16, 2014, the Chesapeake Bay Watershed Agreement was signed, and amended on January 24, 2020.

 Signatories included representatives from the entire watershed, committing for the first time the Bay’s headwater states to full partnership in the Bay Program.
 The agreement established 10 goals and 31 outcomes to restore the Bay, its tributaries and the lands that surround them.

-Our Goal Implementation Teams developed management strategies that outline the steps necessary to achieve the Agreement’s vision.
-These management strategies offer insight into the Bay Program partners’ proposals for reaching each outcome by 2025, as well as how we will monitor, assess and report progress toward abundant life, clean waters, engaged communities, conserved lands and climate change resilience.
+Our Goal Implementation Teams developed Management Strategies that outline the steps necessary to achieve the agreement’s vision.
+These Management Strategies offer insight into the Bay Program partners’ proposals for reaching each outcome by 2025, as well as how we will monitor, assess and report progress toward abundant life, clean waters, engaged communities, conserved lands and climate change resilience.
 The strategies provide broad, overarching direction and will be further supported by Logic & Action Plans, which illustrate the link between what could impact the partnership’s ability to achieve an outcome and the actions it is taking to achieve the outcome.